katekang0815/Keepa/README.md

-# Welcome to Keepa 👋
+Keepa 👋

 A mobile prayer companion designed to help children and teens build a daily habit of reflection and prayer through emotional awareness and guided conversation.
----

-📌 **Overview**
+📖 Overview

-Keeper is a mobile application built with Expo and React Native that helps users develop a consistent prayer habit by starting with emotional check-ins.
-The app encourages children and teens to reflect on how they feel, explore related scripture, and generate guided prayers tailored to their current emotional state.
+Keepa is a mobile application built with Expo and React Native that helps young users develop a consistent prayer habit by beginning with emotional check-ins.

+Instead of starting with “What should I pray?”, Keepa starts with:

+“How are you feeling today?”

+Users reflect on their emotional state, explore relevant scripture, and generate guided prayers tailored to how they feel.

-The goal is to create a safe, structured, and supportive environment where young users can process emotions through faith-based reflection.
+The goal is to create a safe, structured, and supportive environment where children and teens can process emotions through faith-based reflection.

-The app combines:
+Keepa combines:

 Daily emotional awareness